What Is Ransomware and How Do You Deal With It?

 1. Don’t Pay the Ransom

-It will also embolden the attackers, leading them to continue running the same tactic on other businesses.
+It will also embolden the attackers, leading them to continue running the same tactic on other businesses and reinvest the money they’ve made from you into their racket.

 2. Restore Your Systems From Backups